Caldecott Tunnel fire: Initial collisions

-At the time of the fire, the Caldecott tunnel complex consisted of three bores side-by-side, each 0.7 mi.
-The then-northernmost bore, where the fire occurred, is dedicated to westbound traffic, traveling from Orinda to Oakland.
-It has a slope of approximately 4.7%, going downhill from the entry portal to the exit portal.
+At the time of the fire in 1982, there were three bores side-by-side, each 0.7 mi long; the first two bores opened in 1937, and the third tunnel opened in 1964.
+Bore No. 3, where the fire occurred, was then the northernmost tunnel, dedicated to westbound traffic traveling from Orinda to Oakland.
+It has a grade of approximately 4.0%, sloped downhill from the eastern entry portal to the western exit portal.
+(A fourth bore, also carrying westbound traffic, opened further to the north in 2013.)